Eczema (Atopic Dermatitis) Treatment

 A gluten-free diet is specifically recommended for recovery from eczema.
 The following dietary foods can be included to accelerate the recovery from eczema.

-• Green onions: It contains histamine-lowering, anti-inflammatory agents, and it’s a rich source of vitamin K, which is important for healthy skin.
+- Green onions: They contain histamine-lowering, anti-inflammatory agents, and it’s a rich source of vitamin K, which is important for healthy skin.

 It is noted that stress and inadequate sleep might be triggering factors for eczema.
 It is recommended that sleeping for at least 7 to 8 hours helps maintain the histamine levels which help in reducing inflammation and itching.
 Practice meditation and breathing exercises (Pranayam) which will help in alleviating stress.